SMFOSS/flunc/ftester/README.txt

 try:

-python ./ftest.py -t http://localhost:8080/p all
+python ./ftest.py all

-(runs all tests listed in all.tsuite)
+(runs all tests listed in all.tsuite against localhost:8080/portal)

 or

-python ./ftest.py -c all create_user
+python ./ftest.py -t http://localhost:8080/p -c all create_user

 (runs create_user.twill using all.conf)